 How close does the Japanese knotweed need to be to my home to decrease its value?

 As a general rule of thumb, a knotweed infestation will affect the value of your home if it is within 7 metres of your property.
 Not all surveyors approach this issue with the same severity, and you may find that some completely ignore the presence of knotweed on a neighbouring property altogether.
+Take a look at our Japanese knotweed UK map to see how close it might be to your home.

 Will I be able to remortgage my home if there’s Japanese knotweed in my neighbour’s garden?